Practically sitting in Las Vegas' backyard, Hoover Dam is still recognized as one of America's greatest engineering feats the world over.

 Stories like his, along with many others, attest to the rugged hard earned pride these men felt in helping to build one of the most extraordinary structures of its day.

-It’s definitely one for the bucket list if you've never been before.
+It’s definitely one for the bucket list if you've never been here before.

 If its been many years since you've visited, it's time to come on out again.
 You’ll enjoy the changes, additions and upgrades they've made since the last time you visited.

-If you're doing tours 1 or 2 that take you down into the Dam, give yourself at least 6 hours total (includes getting there and back) to visit Hoover Dam.
+If you're doing tours 1 or 2 that take you down into the Dam, give yourself at least 5 hours total to visit Hoover Dam.

-Remember the top of the Dam is closed to pedestrians when it's dark, so be sure to plan accordingly.
+Remember the top of the Dam is closed to pedestrians at dusk, so be sure to plan accordingly.
 For any and all pertinent information before visiting, go to the Hoover Dam website to get the latest information.

 Hoover Dam is still an absolutely great way to spend your day experiencing this engineering wonder before hitting the nightlife of Las Vegas.